farmergreg/infinite-putty-tunnel/README.md

 ## Features

 - **Quick:** Start and stop ssh tunnels defined in PuTTY from the system tray.
-- **Persistent Tunnels:** Remembers active tunnels and will restart them automatically when ipt.exe is launched.
+- **Persistent Tunnels:** Remember active tunnels and restart them automatically when ipt.exe is launched.
-- **Watchdog:** Restart tunnels that have closed unexpectedly.
+- **Watchdog:** Restart tunnels that close unexpectedly.
 - **Secure:** No support for password based authentication because it is insecure.
-- **Department Of Redundancy:** TODO: Keep track of open tunnels and prevent multiple tunnels from listening on the same port
+- **Department Of Redundancy:** *TODO:* Keep track of open tunnels and prevent multiple tunnels from listening on the same port

 ## Screen Shots